warren-bank/fork-Xanado/README.md

 To assist learners, there are two special 'chat' messages that can be entered.
 - `hint` tells you the highest scoring play the computer can find for you, before your play.
 Everyone in the game is told when you send this message (to prevent cheating.)
 - `advise` will turn on/off post-play analysis.
 This will suggest an alternative, higher-scoring play, if one exists, that you could have played.
 Everyone in the game is told when you enable analysis (to prevent cheating.)

+# Editions

+The `/editions` directory contains the files that are used to specify the games that can be played.
+Each specification is made up from:
+* A board layout, giving the size of the board and the locations of double, triple and quadruple word scores
+* A tile set, which lists the legal letters and the number of tiles of each letter
+* A rack size, and the number of tiles you can swap
+* Bonuses to be given for long words

+The following editions are included:
+* Scrabble, for English, French, Czech, Estonian, German, Hungarian, and Dutch
+* SuperScrabble (21x21 board), for English
+* Words with Friends, for English
+* Lexulous, for English

 # Dictionaries
 The `/dictionaries` directory contains all the